sicknick99/gha-test/README.md

 ### Notes
 Ensure that branch protection is turned on for both `main` and `dev`.
 Go to Settings -> Branches -> Add Rule, then for both `main` and `dev` select:
-- Require a pull request before merging
+- Select: `Require a pull request before merging`
-- Require status checks to pass before merging
+- Select: `Require status checks to pass before merging`
-  - Require branches to be up to date before merging
+  - Select: `Require branches to be up to date before merging`
+  - In the search bar, type `get_git_branch` and add it so it is present under `Status checks that are required`.